"There were 5 exabytes of information created between the dawn of civilization through 2003, but that much information is now created every 2 days."

 Hence, where you start in terms of both data security and technology will dictate the course of your data journey.

 Big Data is the right way to look at, provided you know why you need it.
-Data is evolving and so is the outlook of organizations managing them.
-Several verticals of technology like IoT Application, Web and Cloud Analytics, Image Processing, Data science etc. have grown to realize the potential of data mining and the ‘magic’ answers they bring to the table.
+It is evolving and so is the outlook of organizations in Big Data management.
+Several verticals of technology like IoT Application, Web and Cloud Analytics, Image Processing, Data science etc. have grown to realize the potential of Big Data mining and the ‘magic’ answers they bring to the table.
 No doubt, the count of technology solutions provided in this field is growing at a fast pace, but catching the right fish on your application rod is a challenge in itself.
 There is no debating the fact that big data technologies are evolving rapidly.

 Hence the sooner you adapt, the better answers you reach.